 Once the recorder is connected and ready, you swallow the camera capsule with water.
 A slippery coating makes it easier to swallow.
 Once you swallow it, you shouldn't be able to feel it.

-You'll then go about your day.
-You can drive, and you might be able to go to work, depending on your job.
-Your doctor will discuss restrictions — for example, avoiding strenuous activity, such as running and jumping — with you.
+You then go about your day.
+You can drive.
+You might be able to go to work, depending on your job.
+A member of your health care team can tell you what you should not do.
+This might include hard activity, such as running and jumping.

 After the procedure

-Wait two hours after you swallow the capsule to resume drinking clear liquids.
-After four hours, you can have a light lunch or a snack unless your doctor tells you otherwise.
+Wait two hours after you swallow the capsule to start drinking clear liquids.
+After four hours, you can have a light lunch or a snack unless you're told not to.

 The capsule endoscopy procedure is complete after eight hours or when you see the camera capsule in the toilet after a bowel movement, whichever comes first.
-Remove the patches and the recorder from your body, pack them in a bag and follow your doctor's instructions for returning the equipment.
+Remove the patches and the recorder from your body, pack them in a bag and follow the steps you were given for returning the device.
 You can flush the camera capsule down the toilet.

-Once the procedure is finished, your body might expel the camera capsule within hours or after several days.
+Once the procedure is over, your body might rid itself of the camera capsule within hours or after several days.
 Each person's digestive system is different.
-If you don't see the capsule in the toilet within two weeks, contact your doctor.
-Your doctor might order an X-ray to see if the capsule is still in your body.
+If you don't see the capsule in the toilet within two weeks, contact a member of your health care team.
+You might need an X-ray to see if the capsule is still in your body.

-The camera used in capsule endoscopy takes thousands of color photos as it passes through your digestive tract.
-The images saved on the recorder are transferred to a computer with special software that strings the images together to create a video.
-Your doctor watches the video to look for abnormalities within your digestive tract.
+The camera used in capsule endoscopy takes thousands of color photos as it passes through the digestive tract.
+The images are sent to a computer with special software.
+The computer then puts the images together to make a video.
+A member of your health care team watches the video to look for unusual areas within your digestive tract.

-It might take a few days to a week or longer to receive the results of your capsule endoscopy.
-Your doctor will then share the results with you.
+It might take a few days to a week or longer to get the results of your capsule endoscopy.
+A member of your health care team shares the results with you.